GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/README.md

 git commit -m 'your message'
 git push
 ```
-The site should be uptdated at [globalnames.org] shortly.
+The site should be updated at [globalnames.org] shortly.

 [globalnames.org]: http://globalnames.org